rlberry-py/rlberry/docs/basics/quick_start.rst

     :align: center

-In a few words, agent manager spawns agents and environments for training and then once the agents are trained, it uses these agents and new environments to evaluate how well the agent perform.
-All of these steps can be done several times to assess stochasticity of agents and/or environment.
+In a few words, agent manager spawns agents and environments for training and then once the agents are trained, it uses these agents and new environments to evaluate how well the agents perform.
+All of those steps can be done several times to assess stochasticity of agents and/or environment.

-Comparing the expected rewards of the final policies
+Compare the expected rewards of the final policies
 --------------------------------------------------

 We want to assess the expected reward of the policy learned by our agents